arnab-ari/PreJoiningLearningProgram2/README.md

 Average Income: Week 2 Assignment 3.The input/output files could be found on src/resources directory.

-UML & Jenkins: At present contains the jenkin assignment which illustrates CI/CD on the date time calculator.
+UML & Jenkins: Contains the jenkin assignment which illustrates CI/CD on the date time calculator.
 The maven project for
 		date time calculator can be find in the "github.com/arnab-ari/DateTimeCalculator" repository.

+		Also contains class diagram and sequenct diagram for the project.